iterait/shepherd/docs/tutorial.rst

     2018-04-01 00:44:23.000490: INFO    @shepherd       : Minio storage appears to be up and running 2018-04-01 00:44:23.000490: INFO    @shepherd       : Shepherd API is available at http://0.0.0.0:5000

+Note that the shepherd may be run in a debug mode by setting **DEBUG** environmental variable to 1.

 Basics
 ******